bcbio/bcbio-nextgen/docs/contents/configuration.rst

    If true, will perform streaming duplicate marking with `samblaster`_ for paired reads and `biobambam's bammarkduplicates`_ for single end reads.
 -  ``recalibrate`` Perform base quality score recalibration on the aligned BAM file.
-Defaults to no recalibration. [false, gatk]
+Defaults to gatk. [false, gatk]
 -  ``realign`` Perform realignment around indels on the aligned BAM file.
 Defaults to no realignment since realigning callers like FreeBayes and GATK HaplotypeCaller handle this as part of the calling process. [false, gatk]